Prompt

 Leading the Offensive Against Offensive Autonomous Weapons

 A ban on offensive autonomous weapons (OAW) not only should work, it must work for the sake of humanity.
 Most people tend to agree freedom is good and war is bad, but the brand of freedom OAWs afford goes from bad to worse.
 War (and any sustained attack on others should be called war) burdens he who wages it with very human guilt and shame, but OAWs have no such “defect;” their effectiveness in destruction is a frightening prospect to contemplate.
 Unfortunately, those who advocate OAWs – the manufacturers that make them, the governments that order them, and the hawks that believe in them – choose not to contemplate this at all, for the very reason that it is so beyond the comprehension of a human moral compass.
 This makes the idealism of a ban difficult to pitch to these members of society.
 Therefore, for a ban on OAWs to succeed, it must best be rooted in the very pragmatism that allows their existence today.
+In addition to a complete ban on the making and use of any OAWs, our strategy will consist of a realignment of the R&D and manufacturing that goes into OAWs and an effective political campaign to justify their impracticality in today’s world.

 The ban itself must be comprehensive and clear, while also providing a system in place for it to be updated as technology changes with it.
 OAWs must be defined as broadly as possible for the ban to be effective: an OAW is typically described as offensive if it has any function designed or capable of destruction or harm, and autonomous in its capacity to make full or partial decisions with its own systems and without human consent.
 This last note is crucial as even if a human has the final green light, a weapon that implements a process on its own should be classified as autonomous (e.g. seek and destroy).
 Further, the ban must apply to all equally, i.e. governments, rogue factions, and individuals.
 Finally, a council dedicated to this cause must enforce this policy.
 This could be a UN council consisting of accredited ban advocates and authorities on the topic and researchers in that field.
 The council can then be charged both with the enforcement of policy and with the updating of its definition should the progress in technology require it.